 Acknowledgements.
-The work by NP, FT & HNT is supported by the Norwegian Research Council (NRC) under CoE contract 223252, EH & EB by NRC under contract number 287427.
-NP, FT & HNT further acknowledge the Young CAS (Centre for Advanced Studies)

-- 440 fellow program.
-We thank the institutes who maintain the IMAGE Magnetometer Array: Tromsø Geophysical Observatory of UiT the Arctic University of Norway (Norway), Finnish Meteorological Institute (Finland), Institute of Geophysics Polish Academy of Sciences (Poland), GFZ German Research Centre for Geosciences (Germany), Geological Survey of Sweden (Sweden), Swedish Institute of Space Physics (Sweden), Sodankylä Geophysical Observatory of the University of Oulu (Finland), and Polar Geophysical Institute (Russia).
-Sodankylä Geophysical Observatory is acknowledged for the riometer data.
-We thank K Kauristie, S. Mäkinen, J. Mattanen, A. Ketola, and C.-F. Enell - 445 for maintaining MIRACLE camera network and data flow.
+The work by Noora Partamies, Fasil Tesema and Hilde Nesse Tyssøy is supported by the Norwegian Research Council (NRC) under CoE contract 223252, Erkka Heino and Emma Bland by the NRC under contract number 287427.
+Noora Partamies, Fasil Tesema and Hilde Nesse Tyssøy further thank the Young CAS (Centre for Advanced Studies) fellow programme.
+We thank the institutes who maintain the IMAGE Magnetometer Array: Tromsø Geophysical Observatory of UiT, the Arctic University of Norway (Norway), the Finnish Meteorological Institute (Finland), the Institute of Geophysics, Polish Academy of Sciences (Poland), GFZ German Research Centre for Geosciences (Germany), the Geological Survey of Sweden (Sweden), the Swedish Institute of Space Physics (Sweden), Sodankylä Geophysical Observatory of the University of Oulu (Finland), and the Polar Geophysical Institute (Russia).
+Sodankylä Geophysical Observatory is thanked for the riometer data.
+We thank Kirsti Kauristie, Sanna Mäkinen, Jyrki Mattanen, Anneli Ketola, and Carl-Fredrik Enell for maintaining the MIRACLE camera network and data flow.
 We thank NOAA's SWPC and NCEI (formerly NGDC) for the availability of NOAA POES data.